No Crema or Bad Tasting Shots

 If the shot is too sour or weak tasting:

 - The grind is set too coarse.
-Try adjusting the grind to a finer setting.
+Try adjusting the grind to a finer setting, indicated by a lower number.
 Whenever moving the grind to a finer setting it is important to make minor adjustments, and to only adjust the grinder while in operation.

 If there is little crema: